School of Music

 The University Chorus is a large mixed choir of students and staff from throughout the University, in addition to singers from the local community.
-In the 2013-14 season we will be performing a seasonal concert in December, and joining with the University Symphony Orchestra in April for performances of Haydn’s Nelson Mass and Herbert Howells’s Hymnus Paradisi.
+In the 2014-15 season we will be performing Saint-Saëns’s beautiful Christmas Oratorio in December, and joining with the University Symphony Orchestra in May for a large-scale performance of Vaughan Williams’s A Sea Symphony.

 The University Symphony Orchestra is north-west Wales’s premier full-size orchestra, with a membership made up of students and staff from across the University, along with the very best instrumentalists from the surrounding area.
 The Orchestra rehearses every Monday evening at 7.30 in the Prichard-Jones Hall.
 Works we’ll be performing in the 2014-15 season include Tchaikovsky’s Fifth Symphony, Beethoven’s Third Piano Concerto, Ravel’s Pavane pour une infante défunte, Ligeti’s Atmosphères (as heard in the film 2001: A Space Odyssey), and Sibelius’s First Symphony.

-The University Chamber Choir is a small group of around 20 singers, selected by audition.
+The University Chamber Choir is a small group of around 20-30 singers, selected by audition.
 The Choir performs music from the Middle Ages to the present day, and gives regular concerts in Bangor and in other locations.
 Plans for the 2014-15 season include a very special concert in October as part of the international Dylan Thomas 100 festival, and further concerts in December and March.

-This year, Bangor University Opera will be giving a fully-staged performance of Cavalli’s 17th-century opera Egisto.
+This year, Bangor University Opera will be giving the UK premiere of Erich Zeisl’s rarely-performed opera Job.
 Rehearsals and workshops are held throughout the year, and all singers are welcome to audition to join the group.
-Auditions are held on Friday 27 September.
+Auditions are held on Friday 26 September.
 An application form may be downloaded by clicking here.

-The Music Society is a student organization whose year-round activities include an orchestra (rehearsals every Friday evening at 7.30), a choir (rehearsals every Tuesday evening at 7.30), lunchtime recitals (Tuesdays at 1pm in Powis Hall), regular evening concerts, and many social events.
+The Music Society is a student organization whose year-round activities include an orchestra (rehearsals every Friday evening at 7.30), a choir (rehearsals every Tuesday evening at 7.30), lunchtime recitals (Fridays at 1pm in the School of Music), regular evening concerts, and many social events.
 Membership is open all without audition, and you are warmly invited to come along to the open rehearsals in Welcome Week.
 For more information please visit the Music Society website.

-Other societies affiliated to the Students’ Union include Bangor University Concert Band, Bangor University Brass Band, Bangor University Jazz Band, Bangor University Strings and SODA (musical theatre society), and the Bangor University Gilbert & Sullivan Society.
+Other societies affiliated to the Students’ Union include Bangor University Concert Band, Bangor University Brass Band, Bangor University Jazz Band, Bangor University Strings, SODA (musical theatre society), and the Bangor University Gilbert & Sullivan Society.
 Please visit the SU website for more information, or visit the societies’ stands at Serendipity on Wednesday and Thursday of Welcome Week.

 For more information on any of the University’s musical activities, please contact Dr Chris Collins.